ruddyj2/CPA-Exchequer-Data-Loader/README.md

 ### Usage

 1. Ensure all the necessary Python scripts are located in the `TableScripts` directory.
-2. Move the appropriate Py Files to the root of the program directory to run the extract for that particular.
+2. Move the appropriate Py Files to the root of the program directory to run the extract for that particular table.
+3. If needed copy all scripts to extract all tables.
-3. Run the main script (RunExchequerExtraction.py) to execute all data extraction scripts:
+4. Run the main script (RunExchequerExtraction.py) to execute all data extraction scripts:

 ```sh
 python RunExchequerExtraction.py